A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 len(items)for iterables that support it, or even a static integer;

-So, you could even use it without any loops, like for example:
+So, you could even use it without any loops, like:

 with alive_bar(3) as bar: corpus = read_big_file() bar('file read, tokenizing') tokens = tokenize(corpus) bar('tokens ok, processing') process(tokens) bar()